Danidu23/unimatecoding/README.md

 - cancellation rule fields exist and are numeric
 - booking date/time parsing is valid in the booking controller

+### Lost & Found admin access does not work
+Check:
+- `lf_admin_auth` exists in localStorage
+- `lf_admin_auth` is exactly `"true"`
+- unauthenticated users should be redirected to `/lost-found/admin-login`
+- Lost & Found admin auth is separate from the main app admin permission model

 ### Theme looks inconsistent on integrated pages
 Check:
 - page-specific CSS was updated to use the shared theme variables